mac-theobio/Lab_meeting/README.md

 [Efficient stabilization of crop yield Bornn](http://www.lukebornn.com/papers/bornn_agfm_2011.pdf)
 * Stelmach: Likes the stats approaches
--

-## Suggested readings
+### Suggested

-#### Please add new suggestions at top, add your name and qualify your recommendation, if appropriate
+#### Please add new suggestions right below this line.
+Add your name and say something about the paper, and whether you want to recommend it or whether it should be screened

 - [Baker, Mahmud & Metcalf (2018) "Dynamic response of airborne infections to climate change: predictions for varicella"](https://search-proquest-com.libaccess.lib.mcmaster.ca/docview/2032638423/fulltextPDF/48CDE597380242BCPQ/1)
 	* Earn: First paper I've seen that addresses effects of climate change on _airborne_ as opposed to waterborne and vector-transmitted infections.